 Sacramento Area Office: (916) 772-3600 San_Francisco Area Office: (707) 578-3600 Los_Angeles Office: (949) 260-3600

 Overseeing this office is the Firm’s Managing Principal, Thomas Berger, RCI, CSI, CDT, SCIP.
-In addition to running the Sacramento Area Office, he is overseeing the expansion of this office.
-DTR Consulting Services has been working with Architectural Clients in the Los Angeles, Orange County and San Diego Area for the past six years.
-This relocation allows DTR to build on our current client base and to expand our Firm to better serve our current and future A/E Clients.
+In addition to running the new Phoenix Area Office, he is overseeing the expansion of this office.
+DTR Consulting Services continues to work with Architectural and Engineering Clients in the Los Angeles, Orange County and San Diego Area since early 2006.
+This move allows DTR to build on our current client base and to expand our Firm to better serve our current and future A/E Clients.

 Tom will be evaluating and recruiting the best new staff, the area has available.
 He will be in charge coaching new staff members into the existing DTR Culture and provide training for both experienced and junior members in the DTR approach to serving our Architectural Clients.
 DTR will be looking to hire both Building Envelope Engineers, Specifiers and Quality Control Staff.

 Please help us Celebrate this new Office Location…

 Let us bring "Added Value" to your Project Team...